wunukeneo/wunukeneo/README.md

 **Dr. Solomon expressed his enthusiasm about the collaboration, stating, "Joining NIU represents a remarkable opportunity to contribute to and shape the future of renewable energy on a global scale.
 I look forward to collaborating with colleagues at NIU to explore new frontiers in hydrogen energy and beyond."**

+Northern Illinois University and the Department of Mechanical Engineering are thrilled to welcome Dr. Wunuken Carlos Solomon to their team.
+His arrival is eagerly anticipated, and his contributions are expected to make a lasting impact on the university's research capabilities and on the broader field of renewable energy.

 ## EDUCATION
 PhD, Thermofluids and Energy Engineering, 2017 <br>